Grease Trap Maintenance Sacramento Restaurants | Essential Guide

 - “Additives mean I can skip cleaning.”
 Enzymes or bacteria do not replace pumping.
 You still need physical removal at the 25 percent threshold.

 - “I only need records if inspected.”
-Accurate logs protect you and speed visits.
+Accurate logs protect you and speed visits.“Quarterly fits everyone.”
+High-volume fry menus may need monthly service.

 - “Outdoor interceptors never clog.”
 They can if lids leak, roots enter, or solids settle.